GeraldSun/RADAR/data/README.md

 The example files in this folder are provided for reference only.
 The full RADAR dataset contains 50 de-identified cases and is subject to a **Data Use Agreement (DUA)**.

-To request access to the full dataset, please contact the authors listed in the [paper](https://arxiv.org/abs/2603.06681).
+To request access to the full dataset, please contact zhaoyis@uw.edu and melihay@uw.edu.

 Your request should include your name, institutional affiliation, and a brief description of your intended use.
 A signed DUA is required before data will be released.